Wernerson/wap-tool/README.md

 - No text markup.
 Event titles are bold, otherwise all text is printed plain.
   For the remarks column this could be desirable.
-- No special styling: For example in the excel WAPs, open ended events are usually displayed with waves at the bottom.

 ### Tool Support